-- Tate & Lyle Fairtrade Icing Cane Sugar for dusting
+- Tate & Lyle Fairtrade Cane Icing Sugar for dusting Tate & Lyle Fairtrade Cane Icing Sugar for dusting

 HOW TO MAKE SIMPLE VICTORIA SPONGE CAKE

 Follow these 3 simple steps for the ultimate Victoria sponge cake!

 - Pre-heat the oven to 180ºC (160 C fan).
 Grease and base line two 20cm sandwich tins.
 Beat the butter and Tate & Lyle Caster Sugar with an electric mixer until pale and fluffy.
 Beat eggs together with vanilla bean paste.
 Gradually add the egg mixture, beating well each time.
 (Add a little flour to the mix if it looks as if it might curdle).

 - Sift together the flour and baking powder over the mixture and fold in using a large metal spoon with enough milk to make a soft dropping consistency.
 Divide between the tins and level with a palette knife.
 Bake in the oven for 20-25 minutes or until well risen, firm to touch and shrinking away from the sides of the tin.
 Leave to cool in the tin for 5 minutes, then turn out and leave to cool on a wire rack (discard the lining paper).

 - Place one cake on a plate and spread with whipped cream, then add raspberry jam on top and gently spread it around.
 Place the second cake on top.
 Dust liberally with Tate & Lyle Fairtrade Icing Cane Sugar and enjoy!

 - To ensure you have 2 identical sponge cakes, use kitchen scales to weigh your cake batter.
 You should have about 450g of cake batter per sponge.